-Unlimited lessons are far and away the biggest selling point to get a diamond membership.
+Unlimited lessons are the biggest selling point to getting a diamond membership.
 A chess.com study showed that the lessons feature “had a significant positive association with rating change in both blitz and rapid over a six-month period.”
 If you’re looking to improve, lessons are an excellent place to start.

-If you like playing against the computer you will love the chess.com bots.
-These bots are very fun to play against and even allow you to play against chess celebrities.
-Chess.com is always adding new personalities to their arsenal of bots.
+If you like playing against the computer, you will love the chess.com bots.
+These bots are fun to play against and even allow you to play against chess celebrities.
+Chess.com is constantly adding new personalities to its arsenal of bots.

-The chess.com adaptive bots have ratings of 600, 900, 1200, 1600 and 2000.
-Each opponent will play closer to real humans than playing a nerfed chess engine such as Stockfish.
-Tomas, for example, will play a tough positional game.
-This means that you will get a purposely slower game that is less tactical.
+The chess.com adaptive bots have ratings of 600, 900, 1200, 1600, and 2000.
+Each opponent will play closer to real humans than a nerfed chess engine like Stockfish.
+Tomas, for example, will play a challenging positional game.
+This means that you will get a less tactical, purposely slower game.
 You can test out your positional chess by playing Tomas.

 Bots by Skill Level